 loadDownload(storedItem)

-When a downloaded item has been listed with the getDownloadedList
+Object.
+When a downloaded item has been listed with the listDownloadedContent

 removeDownload(storedItem)

-When a downloaded item has been listed with the getDownloadedList
+Returns a Promise that resolves if removeDownload request was successful or rejects to a WarningData Object.
+When a downloaded item has been listed with the listDownloadedContent

 API event will fire.